 After a short transfer you follow a gentle path alongside the clear waters of the Tanaro River, next to which pheasants and partridges rustle in the oak forest.
 It's on to Roddi (the castle here used to house the University of Truffle Dogs!) and Grinzane Cavour with its wonderful megalithic castle with amazing views.
 Time for a drink on the terrace at our stunning 4 star hotel in the village centre before dinner at the wonderful Il Castello.

-Grinzane Cavour is an atmospheric wine village with wine tasting on offer in its UNESCO-recognised castle.
+Grinzane Cavour is an atmospheric wine village with wine tasting on offer in its UNESCO recognised castle.
 Gastronomic capital, Alba, is easily reached from here (you may wish to take a taxi there, then walk back); explore the cobbled crimson squares and bustling porticoed streets.
-(Staying at Casa Pavesi, Breakfast at hotel, evening meal at local restaurant)

 After a short transfer to panoramic hilltop Diano d'Alba you follow lush paths with hawks cruising overhead as you cross the Talloria River.
-Then it's a gentle climb through holm oak to reach Serralunga d'Alba, whose C13 castle seems to surge towards the sky - you still need to cross the drawbridge to visit it.
+Then it's a gentle climb through holm oak to reach Serralunga d'Alba, whose 13th century castle seems to surge towards the sky - you still need to cross the drawbridge to visit it.
 A last gentle ascent through vines takes you to the centre of Castiglione Falletto and your welcoming village hotel.
-(Staying at Hotel Le Torri, Breakfast at hotel, evening meal at local restaurant)

 Perhaps follow a circular route today (route notes provided), first visiting tiny Annunziata with its frescoed chapel (and an excellent farmhouse trattoria).
 Then it's on through sun-dappled hamlets and delicate swaying vines to reach La Morra, the 'Balcony of the Langhe', with plenty of wine-tasting opportunities in the bustling centre - even Julius Caesar stopped here to try some!